processone/docs.ejabberd.im/content/get-started/index.md

 The main benefit of ejabberd is the ability to reach a command-line to type Erlang commands.
-This allows you to fix and troubleshoot most of the tricky situation and even update and reload codem without stopping the service.
+This allows you to fix and troubleshoot most of the tricky situation and even update and reload code without stopping the service.
 This is a life saver for your uptime.

-Welcome to the benefit of Erlang hot-code swapping !
+Welcome to the benefit of Erlang hot-code swapping!

 ## ejabberd is more than XMPP